Feline Hyperesthesia Syndrome

 How can I treat my cats’ Hyperesthesia at home?

 The best at-home treatments for hyperesthesia include looking at your cat’s diet and, in collaboration with your veterinarian, making changes to remove over-processed foods and ensure there are no allergies that could be triggering symptoms.
-Otherwise, look at any potential anxiety triggers and adjust your cat’s routine or living space to remove them if possible.
+Also, consider speaking to a holistic specialist to identify environmental toxins in your home and ways of detoxing your cat.

 What can I feed my cat with Feline Hyperesthesia?